lizmckenna/ps239t-final-project/README.md

 folha.csv: 418 protests covered by the newspaper Folha de São Paulo during the same time interval

 irr_sample.csv: stratified sample (proportional to city) to use in IRR tests

+qualtrics_text.htm: cleaned up stratified sample of 45 protests to feed to qualtrics

 ### Results